 Spartacus: Blood And Sand has featured full-frontal nudity, violence and sex scenes of orgies since it first aired in the US in January.

-The show, which stars Scottish actor John Hannah and pulled in more than a million viewers this week, is looking for a post-watershed UK home.
+which stars Scottish actor John Hannah and pulled in more than a million viewers this week, is looking for a post-watershed UK home.

 But Mediawatch-UK says the programme should not be allowed in Britain, even late at night.

 longer ignore the fact that what viewers see on television has an impact on society, said 'outraged' director Vivienne Pattison: Even the Government is asking the producers of soap operas to include safe-sex messages in their programmes now.
 There

 are numerous studies linking exposure to violence on TV with violent behaviour at large and if there is the slightest possibility that explicit sex and violence on screen can cause this harm, is it worth the risk in the interests of entertainment?

 The lobby group also said it was concerned that children might eventually find the programme online.
 Once this programme is shown on television it will be much easier for children to access – particularly via video-on-demand online services,